-If you have enabled the Persistent bitmap caching option, this may arise the black screen trouble while accessing your PC remotely.
+If you have enabled the Persistent bitmap caching option, this may arise black screen trouble while accessing your PC remotely.
 To fix this, just disable this option following the below steps-

 - At first, go to the Search box and type Remote Desktop Connection.

 - Once this app launches, tap the Show Option.
 See the Snapshot below-

 - Afterward, switch to the Experience tab and un-check the Persistent bitmap caching checkbox.